-Trip to Guatemala and El Salvador
+Authentic Itinerary: Guatemala & El Salvador

-The Heart of Central America
+The Heart of Central America.

 Antigua Guatemala